Robert-van-Engelen/Forth500/manual.md

 Both words return the execution token of the code.

 `UNUSED` gives the unused dictionary space size plus hold the area size.
-The hold area is used as a temoorary buffer for numerical output, such as `.`, `U.`, `D.`, `F.`, and `<#` ... `#>`,  Also the `OK[n]` prompt overwrites this area to display the stack depth `n`.
+The hold area is used as a temporary buffer for numerical output, such as `.`, `U.`, `D.`, `F.`, and `<#` ... `#>`,  Also the `OK[n]` prompt overwrites this area to display the stack depth `n`.
 Otherwise, this space is unused.